songeunyou/processing-experiments/README.md

 # processing-experiments
-Experimenting with generative code using Processing
+Experimenting with generative art using Processing